 United Methodist Church | 7.6 million |

 What are Holiness churches?
-So-called “Holiness” denominations and churches grew out of 18th-century Methodism in England.
+So-called “Holiness” denominations and churches grew from 18th-century Methodism in England.
 Theologically, they are Arminian-Wesleyan.
 When some early Methodist movements focused on evangelism and conversion, the first leaders in Holiness churches emphasized sanctification.
 The term sanctification describes the process of spiritual growth and maturity into Christ-likeness that the Bible commands.

 Holiness Churches | Reported Membership |